 Local vets: Many local vets would gladly accept your old towels and bedding for their practice.

-Books, CDs, DVDs & Stationary
+Where to donate Books, CDs, DVDs & Stationary

 Street Libraries: is a community initiative helping people share the joy of reading by sharing books with others in the area.
 Libraries are often located in local parks and offer those in the community to enjoy a book for free and pay it forward to someone else.
 Click here to find the closest street library near your suburb.

-North Shore Mums Smiles2U is a local organisation started by three North Shore Mums, who create and deliver care packages to sick children and their families at hospital.
+North Shore Mums Smiles2U is a local organisation started by three North Shore Mums, who create and deliver care packages to sick children and their families at the hospital.
 The organisation accepts unused colouring-in books, pencils, stickers, and craft items for care packages.
 Find your nearest drop off point.

-Baby Equipment & Kids Toys
+Where to donate Baby Equipment & Kids Toys

-Homewares & Electronics
+Where to donate Homewares & Electronics

 The Bower Reuse and Repair Centre aims to reduce landfill by repairing, recycling and reselling items to support survivors of domestic abuse, including Wagec, Mary’s House, Bonnie and Mission Parramatta.
 It also provides free household goods to Refugees and asylum seekers.